Skip to main content

 • Non-recourse credit guarantee fee – Your factoring agreement will either be recourse or non-recourse.
 In a recourse factoring agreement, your business is responsible for any unpaid balances on an invoice.
 By utilizing non-recourse factoring, your business will not be liable for outstanding invoices due to a debtor company becoming insolvent.
 If the invoice is unpaid for any other reason, your company remains liable and must repay the balance owing.
 Credit Protection is an extension of non-recourse factoring, providing your company with full liability coverage throughout the factoring contract against unpaid invoices for any reason.

-• Carrier payments – This fee is charged on payments made to a third-party operator acting in service of the factoring customer.
+• Carrier payments – This factoring fee is charged on payments made to a third-party operator acting in service of the factoring customer.

 • Buyout fee – When transferring an existing factoring account to a different factoring company, the new factor may charge a buyout fee for moving the invoices over from the old factor.
 Typically, it’s a percentage of the total buyout cost.